ArsenLeNaslov/odin-weather-app/README.md

 ## Features
 - A city name can be entered in the Search bar > click Search button or Enter
 - Weather GIFs / Icons adapt to the city's current weather conditions
-- The website shows:
+- **The website shows**:
   - Current weather conditions
- - Current temperature
+ -- Current temperature
  - Date, Sunrise & Sunset times
  - Hourly weather forecast
  - 10 Days weahter forecast